Kitware/CMake/Help/guide/tutorial/A Basic Starting Point.rst

 First, we modify the ``CMakeLists.txt`` file to use the :command:`project` command to set both the project name and version number.
-When the command:`project` command is called, CMake defines ``Tutorial_VERSION_MAJOR`` and ``Tutorial_VERSION_MINOR`` behind the scenes.
+When the :command:`project` command is called, CMake defines ``Tutorial_VERSION_MAJOR`` and ``Tutorial_VERSION_MINOR`` behind the scenes.

 .. raw:: html